WHMCS/developer-docs/admin-area/index.md

 If you wish to output custom javascript, we recommend using the AdminAreaFooterOutput hook point for best performance.
 {{% /notice %}}

-## Adding a link to the Actions section on the Client Summary page
+## Adding a link to the Actions section of the Client Summary page
 ```
 <?php
 /**
- * Hook that will link directly to an addon module with the userid, useful if the addon needs to do a client-specific task
+ * Provide a link to an addon module from the client summary page.
  */

 if (!defined('WHMCS')) {
     die('This hook should not be run directly');